-I’m going to assume you did and that’s what brought you here – and if your anything like me before I went you will be confused by the lack of real information other than that offered by commercial operators.
-So I’m going to help you out with a guide to Mabul and Sipidan, isn’t that great!
+I’m going to assume have already considered diving Sipidan Island, one of the diving places in Malaysia, and that’s what brought you here!
+And if your anything like me before I went you will be confused by the lack of real information other than that offered by commercial operators.
+So I’m going to help you out with a guide to diving Sipidan Island and Mabul , isn’t that great!
 And if by chance you haven’t heard of this place (perhaps being a non-diver? or an alien?) now is your chance to get clued in!
 I’ll cover more info on the island and how it works plus some insiders tips but first off, and most key: HOW WAS THE DIVING!

 Like most divers I think all dives are a good dive, and almost any place has something of interest or unique.
 Sipidan however, is not just any dive and is well-deservedly famed for being one of the best sites in the world!
 I personally don’t think you can have any one best, or even a few bests [and it’s all a bit subjective] but without a doubt it is crazy here…While it is lacking the big pelagic species like Manta (read about that one time when … I became one with my Manta family!!) and Whale Sharks it more that makes up for it with gorgeous drop offs and wall diving teeming with life everywhere you look!
 Claims to fame include a huge resident school of jack fish, bump head fish and barracuda, grey reef and white tips sharks and more turtles than you can shake a stick at… Seriously they are everywhere!
 While your pretty much guaranteed to all of the above [bar the barracuda which are more rare as they play in the deep blue] on a days dive there are also other plenty of species you can get lucky with here such as leopard sharks, hammerheads, eagle rays…Just keep one eye out to the blue!

-So now you feel soothed in your choice of Sipidan / Mabul.
+So now you feel soothed in your choice of Sipidan / Mabul – easily one of the diving places in Malaysia!
 First thing you should do is get a permit to dive Sipidan!
 A crazy amount of people just wing it, but seriously don’t, just don’t.
-We were there in low-ish season and they were all sold out a month in advance (Sipidan is limited to a strict 140 divers per day).
+We were there in low-ish season, thought the Sipadan diving season is year-round, and they were all sold out a month in advance (Sipidan is limited to a strict 140 divers per day).
 If your a couple forget even trying to get one once they are sold out but if your single try your luck at Billabong once your on the island as they are the only place they seems to have last minute permits.
 Three guys we meet all scoured the island and were about to give up but luckily scored them here at the last minute – I think it is because they don’t as for a deposit to reserve them and end up with a lot of cancellations.
 You will have to go under another name but hey, who cares, your going to Sipidan!!
 But truly better to book in advance.

 We stayed at Billabong as was one of the cheapest and allowed us to dive 2 days in Sipidan and only one in Mabul.
 Most operators wanted minimum 3 days Mabul for 1 Sipidan with extra Sipidan on request aka if people cancel last minute which is unlikely… Billabong had a nice overwater basic chalet set up with a communal eating area over the water with a great breeze to cool down.
 I probably wouldn’t recommend it as largely caters to Chinese and Malaysian tourists so isn’t great for meeting people but the dive guides were professional and everything ran smoothly.
 One place we really liked was Scuba Junkie, and if their quote is competitive maybe head there as they have WiFi and 24/7 power (you will be super hot otherwise!).
 A great chill-out communal zone and were really conservation minded.
 I’ll probably stay here next time!